jvalcher/mk64tt/data/ghost/README.md

 - .mpk: emulates saving to the N64 Controller Pak (dex file converted to this)
 - .eep: emulates saving to the N64 EEPROM memory

-Mupen64plus uses a ROM's "Goodname" value and the first 8 characters of its MD5 checksum separated by a hyphen when it auto-generate its eek and mpk files.
+Mupen64plus uses a ROM's "Goodname" value and the first 8 characters of its MD5 checksum separated by a hyphen when it auto-generates its eek and mpk files.
 For example...
 ```
 Mario Kart 64 (U) [!]-3A67D998.eep
 Mario Kart 64 (U) [!]-3A67D998.mpk